dsfantasyleague/dsfantasyleague.github.io/_posts/2021-09-03-scoring-settings.md

 thumbnail-img: /assets/img/settings.jpeg
 ---

 I mean seriously, if you don't know what PPR means, why are you even here?
 KIDDING!
 Below are some high level scoring & settings highlights.
 All of this information can be found in Sleeper, but I'm a nerd and like creating shit like this.
-If you have any questions, hit the chat feature on our [League](https://sleeper.app/leagues/728678177018347520) page.

 ## General
 - PPR Scoring
 - Free Agency: $100 FAAB
 - No Kickers or DST
-- Regular Season: 13 Weeks
+- Regular Season: 14 Weeks
-- Playoffs: start week 14 (1 week per round)
+- Playoffs: start week 15 (1 week per round)
-- Championship: Week 16

 ## Draft
-As of right now the draft is scheduled for Wednesday, September 8th at 7pm Central.
-You will get up to 5 minutes per pick.
+As of right now the draft is scheduled for Wednesday, September 7th at 7pm Central.
+You will get up to 2 minutes per pick.

 Draft Order will be randomized 3 times once league fills.
 This will be the final draft order.